HASH IT OUT

 Once we have the image hashed, then it comes to hashing individual files.
 You may wish to hash files to confirm they are inconsequential (or important) to your investigation.

 One way to do this is to obtain the NIST, NSRL (National Software Reference Library) data set.
+NIST NSRL

-The NIST data set (ver 2.67) contain over 125 million hash values of “programs” which it considers “known” entities.
+The NIST data set (ver 2024_03) contain over 180 million hash values of “programs” which it considers “known” entities.
 “The RDS is a collection of digital signatures of known, traceable software applications.
 There are application hash values in the hash set which may be considered malicious, i.e. steganography tools and hacking scripts.
 There are no hash values of illicit data, i.e. child abuse images.”
 Notice NIST didn’t say, good, bad, or ugly.
 It is up to the user to determine the files providence and usefulness in your investigation.

 Your analysis whether it be thru a forensic software suite (which does everything but cook dinner), or individual packages that calculate file hashes can use the NSRL data set to “hopefully” eliminate non-essential files, or identify important ones.
 Find and learn how to use appropriate software to calculate, confirm, massage and work with hash data that is generated.